manoelcampos/market-tracker/README.md

 |-------------------------|-------------------------|
 | ![](macos-preview1.png) | ![](macos-preview2.png) |

-A Node.js console application to track market assets, currently including stocks and cryptocurrencies.
+A Node.js desktop application to track market assets, currently including stocks and cryptocurrencies.
 It works for Windows, Linux and macOS.